 Is Empire.Kred Legit?

-Empire.Kred (formerly Empire Avenue) claims to work in a similar way to websites like Facebook, Twitter and Instagram.
-It allows you to connect online with like-minded people across the world.
+Empire.Kred (formerly Empire Avenue) is a social networking site.
+It claims to work in a similar way to websites like Facebook, Twitter and Instagram by connecting you online with like-minded people across the world.
 The majority of your links are with strangers and you never actually meet your virtual friends.

 In an ideal marketing scenario, sharing of online content takes place organically.
 Your real-life friends and family like something they read and share it with others on the network.
 The USP (unique selling point) of Empire.Kred is that you agree to share content in order to drive business to each other’s webpage.
 On Empire.Kred you pay other members to promote your material on their social networks.
 In return, you earn from them by giving their business a boost through your online connections.

 A virtual currency, called Eaves, is used to pay for these transactions.
 The owners of the site also sell Eaves for US dollars to help anyone who does not have the time to earn by doing tasks for others.

 I work freelance and make a living from my writing.
 I was looking for an easy way to get new clients.
 A fellow writer recommended Empire.Kred.
 It's what is known as an incentivized social media platform.

 The idea is that you share news about your business online, without the hassle of creating social media accounts across Twitter, LinkedIn, Facebook, Snapchat and the like.
 There is the added incentive that the more people you can encourage to join using your referral code, the more benefits you get from the site.